specialized806/sql-server-samples/samples/manage/azure-hybrid-benefit/modify-license-type/README.md

     Connect-AzureAD -TenantID <tenant_id>
     ```

-1. Run the script by following an appropriate example.
+1. Run the script by following the examples.